Jayant-Duneja/Jayant-Duneja.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hello I am Jayant, a B. Tech. in Electronics and Communication Engineering from IIIT Hyderabad.
-I am currently enrolled in the MS in Computer Science program as University of Colorado, Boulder and will be starting my school in Aug 2023.
-Previously, I have worked in Walmart Labs at Bangalore, India as a Software Engineer for 1 year.
-I am well acquainted with programming lanugages like C, Python and Java and have some experience with Computer Vision and Natural Language Processing.
+Hello, I am Jayant, a B. Tech. graduate in Electronics and Communication Engineering from IIIT Hyderabad.
+Currently, I am enrolled in the MS in Computer Science program at the University of Colorado, Boulder and will be starting in August 2023.
+Previously, I worked at Walmart Global Tech in Bangalore, India as a Software Engineer - 2 for one year.
+I am well acquainted with programming languages like C/C++, Python, and Java, and I have some experience in Computer Vision and Natural Language Processing.

-Apart from work, I sports, football being my most favourite.
-When not working, I can be found either watching a football match or beating some one at a game of fifa!
+Apart from work, I enjoy sports, with football being my favorite.
+When I'm not working, you can find me either watching a football match or competing against someone in a game of FIFA.